asdfzxcvbn/pyzule/README.md

 - remove app extensions
 - fakesign the output ipa/app
 - use custom entitlements for the app
+- merge a plist into the app's existing Info.plist
 - inject into @executable_path instead of @rpath
 - use substitute (open source) instead of CydiaSubstrate
 - compress using 7zip instead of `zip`